Last Updated on

-Traditional Chinese Herbal Medicine is the most comprehensive and well-organized system of herbal medicine known to humankind.
+Traditional Chinese Herbal Medicine (TCM) is the most comprehensive and well-organized system of herbal medicine known to humankind.
 It has developed from thousands of years of observing and recording the medicinal use of thousands of natural substances to improve human health.
 This ancient system of herbal medicine continues to evolve in our modern world.
-All of the products made by Zi Zai Dermatology are formulated according to the theories and practices of Traditional Chinese Medicine (TCM).

 Using Chinese Herbs for Eczema